 There is also a Move Alert feature, which will vibrate and alert you when you've been sitting down for too long.

 This is a very useful feature for when you have long hours at the office, as it will give your brain a break as you get up and move for a little while and help increase your productivity.

-The Garmin Fenix 3 HR is the ideal hiking watch with plenty of amazing, useful features to use.
+The Garmin Instinct 2 is the ideal hiking watch with plenty of amazing, useful features to use.